Stanislaw09/rnTemplate/README.md

 # React Native Template App
 Simple React-Native app template which utilizes Stack & Drawer navigation.
-Allows to save data to the redux store and keep them in async storage with React-Persist.
+Allows to save data to the redux store and keep them in async storage with Redux-Persist.

 ## Troubleshooting